When it comes to solving the store execution issue, a Learning Management System is only one piece of the puzzle.

 At Retail Zipline, we’re focused on improving store execution through better communication – essentially, a much broader scope than simply delivering eLearnings.
 It’s why when clients come to us asking about our “LMS” capabilities, our first response is simple: “we’re not an LMS.”
 We don’t leave the conversation there, though, because I’ve found probing just a bit deeper can be incredibly enlightening.

-When on the hunt for an LMS, a lot of retailers are actually attacking the symptom of larger, gnarlier problems: a lack of a single source of truth, a lack of company alignment, a lack of accountability.
-These are all common issues in retail, where geographically dispersed teams need to execute against a common goal, and consistency and repeatability is essential.
+When on the hunt for an LMS, a lot of retailers are actually attacking the symptom of larger, gnarlier problems: a lack of a single source of truth, a lack of company alignment, and a lack of accountability.
+These are all common issues in retail, where geographically dispersed teams need to execute against a common goal, and consistency and repeatability are essential.
 They’re also issues that an LMS can’t solve on its own.
 Instead, they require a comprehensive, holistic approach driven by better communication.

 Ever heard your field teams complain that “information is all over the place”?
 An LMS won’t necessarily fix this issue.
 Yes, you can easily corral your training modules and scorecards into one central platform, but where does all the other information go?
 An LMS doesn’t eliminate constant pings from a District Manager, emails from Corporate, visual set up guide updates, tasks related to urgent recalls… And we know – when it comes to the myriad of things a store leader has to deal with each day, all of this is just the tip of the iceberg.